 - i.
 Notification of hires and terminations - ii.
 Adopting policies for time entry and approval for their employees and supervisors that respects published payroll deadlines and ensure compliance with those policies - iii.
-Entry and approval of leave in accordance with published deadlines - a.
-Establish service level expectations for timely and accurate payroll payments, system functionality, legal and regulatory compliance and reporting - b.
-Establish expectations for and provide guidance to NSHE Payroll Services - c.
+Entry and approval of leave in accordance with published deadlines - Establish service level expectations for timely and accurate payroll payments, system functionality, legal and regulatory compliance and reporting - Establish expectations for and provide guidance to NSHE Payroll Services - c.
 Establish, approve and implement the budget and funding model - d.
 Define roles, responsibilities and expectations of all parties - e.
 Review staffing and work plans, ensuring that adequate cross-training exists to provide redundancy and backup support for essential functions - f.
 Monitor efficiency, effectiveness and quality of payroll business processes and attainment of service expectations - g.
 Provide direction when there are conflicting priorities - h.
 Review, approve or deny Workday exception requests related to the configuration of Workday payroll or other processes that impact payroll - i.
-Resolve conflicts that arise - j.
-Review of these responsibilities and update this document annually to reflect current roles, responsibilities, expectations and practices
+Resolve conflicts that arise - iv.
+Review of these responsibilities and update this document annually to reflect current roles, responsibilities, expectations and practices - v.
+Notify and work with payroll on remote work locations to ensure NSHE is an employer in the state, city and/or jurisdiction prior to the work assignment being approved